 Dhaba is fifteen years old and comes from the Oromya region of Ethiopia.
-He was sleeping rough in Calais when he told me this story in November 2017.
+He was sleeping rough in Calais when he first told me his story in November 2017.
 Today he is living in the UK, studying for GCSEs.

 I lived a good life with my family.
 My father was a shopkeeper in the Oromya region.
 I have two sisters and a brother.
 We were happy.
 I love football- I support Manchester United- and I played for my school.
 I loved school.
 I started at five.
 It was a private school and I studied hard.
 My favourite subjects were history, maths and English.
 Everything was going well and there were no problems until the day of the demonstrations when I was caught on camera.